RIA007/ArduinoRemotePallete/README.md

 Monday 00.00-10.00

-Wednesday 10.00-13.30

 Saturday 10.30-23.59

 Sunday 00.00-23.59

-After 15.12.2021 students need to make a request via https://t.me/RemoteLabs to access the server.
+After 15.05.2022 students need to make a request via https://t.me/RemoteLabs to access the server.

 # Installation